FORMAT: 80 minute LECTURES

 Reading: The Historical Evolution of Thought Regarding Multiple Micronutrient Nutrition.
 Richard D. Semba.
 2012.
 The Journal of Nutrition

-10. Minerals and water
+10. Minerals and Water

 Salt and water, no life without them!